Hyperventilation Syndrome Workup

 Laboratory Studies

 A low pulse oximetry reading in a patient who is hyperventilating should never be attributed to HVS.
-The patient should always be evaluated for other causes of hyperventilation.
-A normal pulse oximetry reading is not helpful, because a severe defect in gas exchange can easily be masked by hyperventilation.
+These patients should always be evaluated for other causes of hyperventilation.
+A normal pulse oximetry reading is not helpful, because a severe defect in gas exchange can be masked by hyperventilation.
 A fraction of patients with chronic PE will have compensated chronic hyperventilation that may mimic primary chronic hyperventilation.

-Arterial blood gas (ABG) measurement is indicated if any doubt exists as to the patient’s underlying respiratory status; it may be helpful when HVS-induced acidosis is suspected, or when shunting or impaired pulmonary gas exchange is considered.
+Arterial blood gas (ABG) measurement is indicated if any doubt exists as to the patient’s underlying respiratory status.
+Arterial blood gas analyses may be helpful when HVS-induced alkalosis is suspected, or when shunting or impaired pulmonary gas exchange is being considered.

-ABG sampling confirms a compensated respiratory alkalosis in a majority of cases.
-The pH is typically near normal, with a low PaCO2 and a low bicarbonate level.
-ABG sampling is also useful in ruling out toxicity from carbon monoxide poisoning, which may present similarly to HVS.[5]
+In chronic HVS, ABG sampling confirms a compensated respiratory alkalosis in a majority of cases.
+The pH is typically near normal, with a low PaCO2 and a low measured serum bicarbonate level.
+ABG sampling is also useful in ruling out toxicity from carbon monoxide poisoning, methemoglobinemia, and sulfhemoglobinemia, which may present similarly to HVS.
+[8]

-Toxicology screening is indicated.
-If acute PE is being considered, a quantitative enzyme-linked immunosorbent assay (ELISA) D-dimer assay may be helpful.
+Drug toxicology screening is often indicated.
+If acute PE is being considered, a quantitative enzyme-linked immunosorbent assay (ELISA) D-dimer assay may be helpful in young patients who are free from comorbid illnesses.

 Imaging studies